-- 6.19 All members are subject to an accreditation review at least every three years and all are expected to report any changes or circumstances that may affect their ability to meet the membership criteria. - 6.20 The Executive Director of WAi is accountable for the accreditation process, ensuring that it remains fit for purpose and that accreditations are carried out effectively, in good time and that issues arising are reported to the WAi

-Board.
-The Executive Director will ensure that the appropriate resources are available to carry out accreditation reviews utilising the WAi secretariat, WaterAid's Internal Audit Department, other members and external support as required.
+- 6.18 All members are subject to an accreditation review at least every three years and all are expected to report any changes or circumstances that may affect their ability to meet the membership criteria as they arise. - 6.19 The Global Director of WAi is accountable for the accreditation process, ensuring that it remains fit for purpose and that accreditations are carried out effectively, in good time and that issues arising are reported to the WAi Board.
+The Global Director will ensure that the appropriate resources are available to carry out accreditation reviews utilising the WAi secretariat, WaterAid's Internal Audit team (part of the Global Assurance Team), other members and external support as required.

-- 6.21 The International Board has approved Accreditations reporting, monitoring & sanctions procedures, which apply to all member accreditations. - 6.22 Where accreditation reviews, other audit procedures or voluntary disclosure bring performance issues to the attention of the WAi Board, then the performance management procedures set out in the Accreditations reporting, monitoring & sanctions policy may be initiated.
-This will include investigations and an improvement plan, monitored by the International Board.
+- 6.20 The international Board has approved Accreditations reporting, monitoring & sanctions procedures, which apply to all member accreditations. - 6.21 Where accreditation reviews, other audit procedures or voluntary disclosure bring performance issues to the attention of the WAi Board, then the performance management procedures set out in the Accreditations reporting, monitoring & sanctions procedures, as per paragraph 6.21,may be initiated.
+This will include investigations and an improvement plan, monitored by the international Board.